The Scoured Spike: Suppression of Indirect Dark Matter Signals by a Hidden Companion: Numerical Results and Parameter Exploration

 \subsection{Comparison with analytical expectations}

-To illustrate the consistency between the full numerical integrations and the simplified scouring-radius model, Figure~\ref{fig:compare} compares the numerically obtained $J_{\rm mod}/J_{\rm sp}$ values with the analytical predictions from Eq.~(\ref{eq:Jratio_approx}) using the numerically computed $r_{\rm scour}$.
+To illustrate the consistency between the full numerical integrations and the simplified scouring-radius model, Figure~\ref{fig:compare} compares the numerically obtained $J_{\rm mod}/J_{\rm sp}$ values with the piecewise analytical prescription---Eq.~(\ref{eq:Jmod_valid}) for $\gamma_{\rm sp}<3/2$ and Eq.~(\ref{eq:Jratio_gammasp_gt_threehalves}) for $\gamma_{\rm sp}\ge3/2$---using the numerically computed $r_{\rm scour}$.
 The agreement is excellent (typically within $10\%$) across the entire physically relevant parameter range, confirming that the scouring-radius approximation captures the essential physics of the suppression.